rudrajit15/rudrajit15.github.io/_pages/about.md

 **<font size="+3">Internships</font>**

+* **Student Researcher at Google DeepMind, Princeton, NJ, USA** (June '21 - Aug '21) <br/>
+    *Host: Naman Agarwal* <br/>
+    * Empirically benchmarked several optimization algorithms based on the Adam optimizer.
+We are working on some new theoretical results to quantify Adam's preconditioning effect. <br/>

 * **Research Intern at Google (Virtual)** (June '21 - Aug '21) <br/>
-    *Mentors: Zheng Xu, Satyen Kale and Tong Zhang* <br/>
+    *Hosts: Zheng Xu, Satyen Kale, and Tong Zhang* <br/>
-    * Clipped gradient methods are commonly used in practice for improving convergence as well as for differentially private (DP) training.
+    * Clipped gradient methods are commonly used in practice for differentially private (DP) training, e.g., DP-SGD.
 However, a sound theoretical understanding of these methods has been elusive.
-We are working on deriving better theory for (DP-)SGD with clipping via the lens of bias-variance tradeoff of a gradient estimator. <br/>
+We provide principled guidance on choosing the clipping threshold in DP-SGD and also derive novel convergence results for DP-SGD in heavy-tailed settings. <br/>

-* **Applied Scientist Intern at Amazon Search (Virtual), Berkeley, USA** (May '20 - Aug '20) <br/>
+* **Applied Scientist Intern at Amazon Search (Virtual), Berkeley, CA, USA** (May '20 - Aug '20) <br/>
     *Mentor: Dan Hill, Manager: Sujay Sanghavi* <br/>
     * Worked on customer-specific query correction by leveraging the "session data" (i.e. previous searches of the customer) using SOTA Transformer models.
 Our model generated better candidates than the production system. <br/>

-* **Institute for Biomechanics, ETH Zürich, Switzerland** (May '17 - July '17) <br/>
+* **Institute for Biomechanics, ETH Zürich, Zürich, Switzerland** (May '17 - July '17) <br/>
     *Guide : Dr. Patrik Christen and Prof. Dr. Ralph Müller, D-HEST* <br/>
     * Proposed a stable linear model (with closed form solution) and a fuzzy boolean network for bone re-modeling.
 Also developed an automated 2D-3D image registration framework for histology images from scratch. <br/>